JnyJny/SimpleCPU/README.md

 machine architecture, so programs written in assembly for one CPU will not execute on another CPU without an activity called "porting".

-The following is an assembly language version of program1 found in the problem specification:
+The following is an assembly language version of program_b found in the problem specification:
 ```assembly
 ;address   mnemonic operand